 What is Private Family Banking?

-A shocking number of Americans are living paycheck-to-paycheck.
+A shocking number of Americans live paycheck to paycheck.
 Surveys show that 74% of all employees live month-to-month, and more than 25% of families earning a six-figure income do the same.
 Why are so many people so hard up and in poor financial shape?
 In many cases, the answer to this could lie in the mismanagement of money and escalating debt cycles.
 The more you earn, the more credit you are entitled to, which combined with interest and fees, erodes family wealth.
 That’s why it is worth learning about private family banking.

 Family banking is easy to fund and provides numerous benefits and can ensure that you never fall into a debt cycle.

-Debt is not necessarily a bad thing, as it can facilitate important actions such as buying a home, paying for college, or covering health care.
-However, the interest rates that are tied to traditional lending can cause you to bleed out wealth that could have been accumulated for your family.
+Debt is not necessarily a bad thing, as it can facilitate important actions such as buying a home, paying for college, buying a car, or covering health care expenses.
+However, the interest rates that are tied to traditional lending can cause you to bleed out wealth that could have otherwise been accumulated for your family.

-Private family banking can ensure this never happens while allowing you the option of borrowing funds from whole life insurance policies you set you.
+Private family banking can ensure this never happens while allowing you the option of borrowing funds from a whole life insurance policy you set up.
 This lets you access cash when you need it without borrowing from a traditional bank or other for-profit loan-making organization.

-Besides protecting you from debt, family banking also comes with tax benefits and a number of other financial advantages.
+Besides protecting you from debt, family banking also comes with several tax benefits and a number of other financial advantages.
 Read the rest of this article to find out what these are and to evaluate if the strategy is right for you and your family.

 How Private Family Banking Got Started

-Before we dive into the mechanics of private family banking, let’s take a look at how family banking started.
+Before we dive into the mechanics of private family banking, let’s take a look at how the financial strategy got started.

-During the 1980s a man named Nelson Nash was in a predicament.
+During the 1980s a man named Nelson Nash found himself in a predicament.
 He had overextended himself on debt and was unable to build wealth thanks to the resulting interest and repayments.
 At the same time, he recognized that sometimes, to build wealth, you need to be able to borrow money.